alexandrebsc/BinaryOption/README.md

 - was developed with [Hardhat](https://hardhat.org/)
 - has not been audited

+For more details on the project read this [document](https://docs.google.com/document/d/1sfBkiMlbf2okSooYjHcIOAWxjDHrrawVFgSDI2zmlqY/edit?usp=sharing)

 # Warnings

 - I’ve just learned solidity and typescript, probably there are some mistakes in the code